Tickets Naples

 Practical tips

-• Book summer Friday–Sunday slots 1–3 days ahead; late-morning English tours go first, and showing up without a reservation can turn a 1-hour visit into a wait for the next departure.
+• Book weekend and summer (Friday–Sunday) slots at least 1–3 days in advance, as late morning English tours often sell out first.
+Walk-ins can easily turn a short visit into a wait for the next available guided group.

-• Bring a light sweater and a small cross-body bag; the tunnels stay cool at roughly 15–22°C, and the stairs are much easier when your hands are free.
+• Bring a light layer and a small cross-body bag.
+The underground environment stays cool year-round, and narrow stair sections are much easier to navigate when your hands are free.

 What else is worth visiting nearby?